 Best for Serenity: Marari Beach

-Quiet Marari beach is located not far from Alleppey, making it convenient for those who'd like to spend some time at the beach in between going on a houseboat trip along the backwaters.
+Quiet Marari Beach is located not far from Alappuzha (formerly Alleppey), making it convenient for those who'd like to spend some time at the beach in between going on a houseboat trip along the backwaters.
 A big attraction here is the earth-conscious Marari Beach Resort.
 It's set on a sprawling property filled with coconut groves and lotus ponds, and among other things offers Ayurveda treatments and yoga classes on the beach.

 Best for Culture: Kannur

 Off the beaten track in India, the small town of Kannur, in northern Kerala, is known for its secluded beaches, mysterious masked spirit-possession theyyam rituals, and handloom weaving.
-The theyyam season runs from October until May and Kerala Tourism has a comprehensive calendar of theyyam events.
-There are some delightful, laid back (and inexpensive) beach houses in the Thottada beach area, such as Kannur Beach House, Waves Beach Resort, Chera Rock Beach House, KK Heritage Homestay, and Seashell Beach Home.
+Kerala Tourism has a comprehensive calendar of theyyam events.
+There are some delightful, laid back (and inexpensive) beach houses in the Thottada Beach area, such as Kannur Beach House, Waves Beach Resort, Chera Rock Beach House, KK Heritage Homestay, and Seashell Beach Home.
 Kannur district is also home to Muzhappilangad Drive-In Beach.
 You can drive all the way along its extensive stretch of sand.

 Best for Luxury and History: Bekal Beach

-Bekal beach, in far north Kerala (around one hour's drive from Mangalore airport in Karnataka) is famous for its old fort -- apparently the largest one in Kerala.
+Bekal Beach, in far North Kerala (around a 90-minute drive from Mangalore airport in Karnataka) is famous for its old fort—one of the largest forts in Kerala.
 The beaches are clean and unspoiled, but luxury hotels have already started moving into the area, making it the place for a pampered getaway.
 The most popular resort is the gorgeous Taj Vivanta.
-It's possible to stay there for under 9,000 rupees per night, depending on the season.
-The secluded Lalit Resort and Spa Bekal is located on a private beach with backwaters running through it.
-However, it's pricey.
-Room rates are from around 19,000 rupees per night.
+It's possible to stay there for around 9,000 rupees per night, depending on the season.
+The secluded LaLiT Resort and Spa Bekal is located on a private beach with backwaters running through it.
+However, it's more pricey.
+Room rates start at 19,000 rupees per night.